asanwar2/asif-anwar-portfolio/undergraduate-research/subcritical-pile/README.md

 - Prepared a technical report summarizing experimental setup and theoretical models

 ## Folder Contents
-- `data/`: Raw or processed data used in the project
+- `data`: Raw or processed data used in the project
-- `preprint.pdf`: Final paper
+- `preprint`: Final paper